yoonsikp/family.md/etoh.md

 The complications of overconsumption of alcohol include fatty liver disease, alcoholic hepatitis, and cirrhosis.
 Alcoholic steatohepatitis (ASH) is a severe form of fatty liver accompanied by inflammation.
 Fatty liver can be reversible, however cirrhosis is a permanent fibrotic process.
 Monitor liver enzymes (AST, ALT, GGT) which provide a marker of liver inflammation.
 AST > ALT with increased MCV indicates alcoholic liver disease.
 Decreasing caloric intake, and zinc supplementation may help reduce liver injury.
 Refer to heaptology for moderate to severe hepatic steatosis.

 ## Alcoholic hepatitis
 Defined as moderately elevated AST or ALT (below 500), AST > ALT, and elevated bilirubin, with other causes ruled out (such as biliary tree, viral, medications, hemochromatosis, Wilson's, autoimmune).
 Must have recent heavy alcohol ingestion (last 2 months).
 Symptoms include those of liver failure: fever, jaundice, RUQ pain, ascites, encephalopathy, high PT/INR.
 Calculation of Maddrey's Discriminant Function > 32 indicates a possible benefit of corticosteroid (prednisolone 40 mg/day for 28 days).
 Check creatinine to identify hepatorenal syndrome.
-Increase protein intake.
+Increased protein intake (100g/day) improves outcomes.

-## Withdrawal
+## Alcohol Withdrawal
-CIWA protocol
-watch for delirium tremens
-life threatening
-treat with benzo, lorazepam
-gabapentin may help
+Life threatening.
+CIWA protocol watch for delirium tremens treat with benzo, lorazepam gabapentin may help

-## Long term
+## Non acute management
 Thiamine deficiency --> Wernicke-Korsakoff syndrome
 - memory, movement, coordination
 IV thiamine and IVF